Press comments on the panel discussion

 Newcomers who are fresh from college often have to throw some ideals overboard if they want to get a foothold in working life.

-One participant in the XING group "Humanities Economist", which I chaired, recently stated:
+A participant in the moderation I moderated by XING “Humanities in Business” recently stated:

-Apparently, I really have to work on thinking "more efficiently" - even though I find that much idealism is lost in the process.
+Apparently I really have to work on thinking “more efficiently” - even if I think that a lot of idealism is lost.

 Efficient and idealistic?

 My co-host Oliver Krone gave a very nice answer, which briefly summarizes some essential aspects, but which can also be applied to other career entrants.
 It shows why the loss of ideals does not necessarily end in frustration.

 That is, I believe, one of the great prejudices that humanities scholars (edit: GeWis for short) have against the economy.
 Thinking efficiently and still maintaining idealism is a process that GeWis goes through in its first years in the job.
 Nobody says that GeWi does not have its own concept of efficiency.
 However, this not only considers the economic effort against the associated profit, but also often includes the social costs that a decision entails.
 And these are anticipated costs that you will learn to assess over time, but which no one can avoid.
 In the long run, your idealism will come out much better with this thinking, even if it is hidden in “economic terms”.
 Take a positive view of it: it will make you less vulnerable, and work can still be fun.